tldr-pages/tldr/pages/common/adb.md

-# Android Debug Bridge
+# adb

-> Communicate with an Android emulator instance or connected Android devices.
+> Android Debug Bridge: communicate with an Android emulator instance or connected Android devices.

 - Check whether the adb server process is running and start it: